cx051/Rofi-Beats/README.md

 * Multiple new **themes** in development
 * Workflow **enhancements** and **automation scripts**
-* Star ⭐ or buy me a coffee ☕ to support future updates
+* Star ⭐ to support future updates

 Your support helps Winter Frostline grow 🌨️